chingu-voyage3/ideanebulae/README.md

 | heroku config --app ideanebulaeas | Verify the config variables have been set |

 #### Deployment Steps

+Follow these steps each time you wish to deploy a new release of the application to Heroku.
+It is assumed that you will be deploying from your `development` branch in Github.
+If this is not the case then some modification will be required to the steps below.

 | Objective       | Command            | Comments                    |
 |:----------------|:-------------------|:----------------------------|